 When a blackout hits, the Smart Home Panel automatically reroutes its energy source to your DELTA Pro(s) within 20 milliseconds.
 Fast enough that you barely notice a blackout occurred.

 You can pull out your phone during the blackout and check the EcoFlow app.
 With it, you’ll be able to see how long your current battery capacity can power your chosen home circuits.
 Then, you customize which circuits you value most.
 Your kitchen might be a good pick, so your food stays fresh in your fridge.
 Once prioritized, the Smart Home Panel can intelligently turn off circuits as you run low on stored energy, leaving your most important ones running for the longest.

 If the blackout is over, the Smart Home Panel can fast charge your DELTA Pro with a 3400W input from the grid.

-If the situation is serious and you’re facing extended blackouts, you can charge up your using the EcoFlow Smart Generator or portable solar panels.
+If the situation is severe and you’re facing extended blackouts, you can charge up your using the EcoFlow Smart Generator or portable solar panels.
 With a full EcoFlow setup, it’s safe to say you’ll have power independence in almost any situation.